-As discussed in Section VI(a) and VI(b), the project site is not likely to be subject to landslides, the potential for liquefaction is low, and there is no known active fault traversing the project site.
+As discussed in Section VI(a) and VI(b), the project site is not likely to be subject to landslides, and the potential for liquefaction and subsidence is low.
 Furthermore, the project design would be required to comply with the requirements of the California Building Code and the City's grading regulations, ensuring hazards associated with expansive soils would be reduced to an acceptable level of risk.
 As such, impacts due to expansive soils are expected to be less than significant.

-d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property?
-Refer to VI (a) above. e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? \boxtimes Refer to VI (a) above. e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?